Internship scholarship

 Employment opportunities

-Interns who complete our program are considered to be strong candidates for future employment opportunities.
+Interns who successfully complete the program are considered to be strong candidates for future employment opportunities and are automatically shortlisted and invited to an interview.

 Integrity